UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

    Running this notebook cell confirms that the editable install updates immediately.
 4. Copy the ✅ test for `read_fasta` into `tests/test_file_handling.py`, rename the function name by adding a "test_" prefix to "test_read_fasta".
 Following the `test_*` naming convention for test functions is important as it allows the testing tool `pytest` to find the correct functions to test.

-5. Run the test workflow from your repository root:
+5. Run the test workflow from your repository root (install `pytest` in your virtual environment first if it is not already available: `pip install pytest`):
    ```bash
    pytest -v tests
    ```